IBM-Bluemix-Docs/mobilefoundation/basic_authentication.md

 A challenge handler is a client-side entity that implements the client-side security logic and the related user interaction.

-**Important**: After a challenge is received, it cannot be ignored.
+After a challenge is received, it cannot be ignored.
 You must answer or cancel it.
 Ignoring a challenge might lead to unexpected behavior.
+{: important}

 ### Scopes
 {: #scopes}

 You can protect resources, such as adapters, from unauthorized access by assigning a scope to the resource.

-A scope is defined as a string of one or more space-separated scope elements (“scopeElement1 scopeElement2 …”), or null to apply the default scope (RegisteredClient).
-The MobileFirst security framework requires an access token for any adapter resource, even if the resource is not assigned a scope, unless you disable resource protection for the resource.
+A scope is defined as a string of one or more space-separated scope elements (`scopeElement1 scopeElement2 …`), or null to apply the default scope (`RegisteredClient`).
+The {{site.data.keyword.mobilefoundation_short}} security framework requires an access token for any adapter resource, even if the resource is not assigned a scope, unless you disable resource protection for the resource.

 #### Scope Elements
 {: #scopeelements}